windson/HDInsight-Top-N-OverPriced-Products-MapReduce/README.md

 After running the command the output folder will contain a text file named part-00000

-Output
+### Output

-To speed up the process we are reading the metadata.csv directly in the reducer to get the product details like category, title etc., The output of the mapreduce process gives a file named part-00000 and is located in the output folder.
+To speed up the process we are reading the reviews.csv directly in the reducer to get the product details like review_text and Count of Reviews.
+The output of the mapreduce process gives a file named part-00000 and is located in the output folder which can be viewed by executing the command below.

+      hdfs dfs -text /reviews/output/part-00000